-Diffuse Glow Filter in Affinity Photo Tutorial
+How To Diffuse Glow Filter In Affinity Photo Tutorial | Graphicxtras

-The diffuse glow requires a layer to work, if there is no layer, the command will not be enabled.
+The effects requires a layer to work, if there is no layer, the command will not be enabled.
 The layer can be an image as well as shape or text etc. It comes with three basic settings and that is radius and intensity and threshold and opacity.
-As with all filters you can set the values to the minimum and maximum and in between and the result will be very different.
-The diffuse glow filter has a threshold setting and as with many threshold settings, the lower the value the more of the filter effect is seen, so if you set it to 100% you will see little effect.
+As with all of the effects, you can set the values to the minimum and maximum and in between and the result will be very different.
+It has a threshold setting and as with many threshold settings, the lower the value the more is seen, so if you set it to 100% you will see little effect.

 Set the value of the radius to a high value to create a more dreamy effect